bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

     name: Resources
     parent: workflow
     pre: collections
-categories: [Resources]
+categories: [resources, getting-started]
-tags: [Hugo]
 ---

-This theme expects local resources.
-All additional files like images need to be placed in page bundles.
-Page resources from parent sections or taxonomies can be re-used conveniently.
+This theme expects resources like images as local files.
+We need to place them in page bundles and register them in the front-matter of the Markdown file.
+Resource files from parent sections or taxonomies can be re-used conveniently.
 {.p-first} <!--more-->

+Hugo allows to handle resources in different ways and this theme has chosen the one which has a lot of support by Hugo out of the box, offers a lot of flexibility and doesn’t rely on external services.

-## Hugo’s options {#resources}
+## Hugo’s general options {#resources}

-There are generally three options to store and retrieve resource files (like images):
+There are three ways to store and retrieve resource files (like images):

 Page specific
 : We can save them in the folder of a page bundle and access them with a short relative path.
 We can register the resources in the front-matter and add additional meta-data.
 This Hugo feature has one big advantage: Every content page is self-sufficient and may be re-used in other sites simply by cloning its folder.